FormulaCashew/VHDL-MPPT-P_O/README.md

 - **4x 7-Segment Displays**: Visual output for displaying the current power extraction.
 - **Switch**: A physical switch to enable or disable the MPPT system.

+## Development Environment

+This code was developed for a **DE10-Lite Altera FPGA**.
+The repository includes files for opening and compiling the project in **Quartus Prime**.

 ## Key Features

 ### MPPT Algorithm